ANTHROPOLOGICAL TIMELINE

 4,000 : The spoked wheel (robust and lightweight) started being developed.
 It took another thousand years till the hub mechanism was developed enough for general practical use.

-3,500 : Steel – originally made from mixing cow dung (carbon) with iron, provided a cheap, strong, light, workable material for all sorts of utensils and tools.
+3,500 : Steel – originally made from mixing cow dung (carbon) with iron – provided a cheap, strong, light, workable material.
 Civilisation suddenly took on new froms.
-With lightweight weapons and armour, also wheel-rims and wheel-hubs, ploughs and farming equipment, which enabled successful agriculture and trade; and stable divisions of labour.
+With lightweight weapons and armour for wars; wheel-rims and wheel-hubs for transport; and ploughs and farming equipment which could be pulled by donkeys.
+This made agriculture and trade successful; and stable divisions of labour with their individual identities.

 3,000 : The beginning of military warfare.
-Rulers wanted power, territory, and to beat each other.
+Rulers wanted power and territory.

 2,500 : Buddha inspired by the wheel, wanted Nirvana